Skip to content

 Flying with Lithium Batteries as a Passenger

-It can be confusing to know the rules for flying with lithium batteries.
+It can be confusing to know the rules for traveling with lithium batteries.
 Safety groups like the TSA in the US and IATA worldwide make most of the rules.
 Airlines also have their own extra rules you need to follow.

 1. Carry-on vs. Checked Baggage